Use LangGraph with Arcade

 Stream the response

 Stream the assistant’s output.
-If the tool requires authorization, the agent may raise a NodeInterrupt:
+If the tool requires authorization, the agent will ask the user to authorize the tool.

 from langgraph.errors import NodeInterrupt